svwatson13/Automation-Logic/README.md

 - If all goes well there will be 3 VMs in your virtual box (1 load balancer & 2 web app instances)

 ### The result
-- Now when you search the load balancer IP address (http://192.168.10.100) or the set host alias (development.local) into your search engine it will present you with the web app from the first web server (http://192.168.10.101)
+- Now when you enter the load balancer IP address (http://192.168.10.100) or the set host alias (development.local) into your search engine it will present you with the web app from the first web server (http://192.168.10.101:3000)
-- If you refresh twice the load balancer will then present you with the app from the second web server (http://192.168.10.102) and then another refresh will send you back to the first web server - this is because of the way I configured the nginx 'loadbalancer.conf' file with a weight of 2 on the first server (https://upcloud.com/community/tutorials/configure-load-balancing-nginx)
+- If you refresh twice the page will then present you with the app from the second web server (http://192.168.10.102:3000) and another refresh will send you back to the first web server - this is due to the way I configured the nginx 'loadbalancer.conf' file with a weight of 2 on the first server (https://upcloud.com/community/tutorials/configure-load-balancing-nginx)
 - In this example the apps are identical (due to using the same configuration and app setup) and therefore it will not be obvious that the load balancing is working - in order to make this clear you can make different apps

 ### Running tests